Lenacapavir Regulatory Approval

 This graphic shows currently available options for HIV prevention, newly approved and recommended treatment, and those in development.

-Regulatory approvals, pending decisions, and appeals as of June 2025, including US Food and Drug Administration approval.
+Ongoing and planned implementation studies for the lenacapavir as of October 2025.
 For product approvals, volumes, implementation, and price comparisons of long-acting PrEP, visit our dashboard on PrEPWatch.org.

 Years Ahead in HIV Prevention Research: Time to Market